Submitty/submitty.github.io/_docs/student/queue.md

 Students can join the queue by going to the queue section from the left side and entering their name, selecting a queue name from the drop down list, and entering the code for that queue.
-If you are unsure which queue you want to join or the code for that queue ask your instructor running that queue
+If you are unsure which queue you want to join or the code for that queue ask your instructor running that queue.

 ### Waiting in the Queue
 ![](/images/queue/queue_waiting.png)